 If you need to set aside some time to focus on your writing, this opportunity might be what you’re looking for.

 Administered by Brown University, this fellowship was created with the intention to “provide artists, scholars, and writers with time to complete their work.”
 The 2021-2022 fellowship of $35,000 will be awarded to nine mid-career individuals in the fields of Creative Nonfiction and History.

 You’ll be eligible if you’ve achieved recognition for one major project, and if you can answer “yes” to these questions.
 Applications will be accepted until November 1, 2020.
-If your genre isn’t a field of focus this cycle, try again next year — fellowship applications are available during 7/1/20-11/1/20, then awarded in the spring.
+If your genre isn’t a field of focus this cycle, try again next year — fellowship applications are available from July 1 to November 1, then awarded in the spring.

-This award “is now in its 13th year and has become nationally recognized in its role of enhancing visibility of emerging African-American fiction writers while also expanding the audience for this literature.”
+This award “is now in its 14th year and has become nationally recognized in its role of enhancing the visibility of emerging African-American fiction writers while also expanding the audience for this literature.”
 The $15,000 cash prize will support the writer as he/she focuses on writing.

 To be eligible, you’ll need to be an African-American U.S. citizen with a published work of fiction, and you should be willing to attend the award ceremony in Baton Rouge, Louisiana.
 During your stay, participation in community engagement and educational outreach activities are also expected.

 The deadline for the 2020 grant cycle has passed, so be sure to check the site soon for updates about 2021.

 Designed to elevate greater Northwest Arkansas artists, Artists 360 provides $7,500 grants “to support creative projects, learning opportunities to develop entrepreneurship skills and build sustainable creative practices, and connections to a dynamic regional artist network.”
 The four artistic disciplines accepted are visual arts, performing arts, literary arts and traditional arts.